 You can read more about their amazing adventures on their blog One Long Peel.

-BT: In 2009, you guys traveled overland from Singapore to London over a 14 month period.
-Then in 2013 you set off on a longer, 18 month overland trip from Cape Town to Singapore.
+BT: In 2009, you guys traveled overland from Singapore to London over a 14-month period.
+Then in 2013, you set off on a longer, 18-month overland trip from Cape Town to Singapore.
 What is the motivation to take on these monumental challenges?

 Greg & Emma: Both of us have worked in the travel industry for many years and we had discussed for some time that we wanted to do a journey like this.

 Growing up watching Michael Palin’s travel documentaries, and marveling in the remote destinations he visited was always an inspiration.
-You hear people talk about how difficult it is crossing through some of these lesser-traveled countries like Pakistan, and we wanted to challenge ourselves to see if it was possible to do without taking a flight.
+You hear people talk about how difficult it is crossing through some of these lesser-traveled countries like Pakistan, and we wanted to challenge ourselves to see if it was possible to do it without taking a flight.